 Disposal of equipment and furniture must be in accordance with the College's detailed financial procedures.
 Staff are required to complete a Disposal of Asset form, authorised by the budget holder and the Head of Finance.

 Disposal of land and buildings must only take place with the authorisation of the DfE.
-ESFA consent may also be required if exchequer funds were involved in the acquisition of the asset.

 7.3 Inventories